-- 1. describe the CoC's strategy to increase employment income; - 2. describe the CoC's strategy to increase access to employment; - 3. describe how the CoC works with mainstream employment

-4. provide the organization name or position title that is responsible for overseeing the CoC's strategy to increase jobs and income from employment.
+- 1. describe the CoC's strategy to increase employment income; - 2. describe the CoC's strategy to increase access to employment; - 3. describe how the CoC works with mainstream employment organizations to help individuals and families increase their cash income; and - 4. provide the organization name or position title that is responsible for overseeing the CoC's strategy to increase jobs and income from employment.